timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 continuous data at a specific time or interval.
 Histograms are often used to analyze the spread or distribution of financial instruments.

-You can use a histogram to answer questions like:
+Histograms are used to answer questions like:

 * What is the distribution of the Meta stock price today?
 * What was the transaction volume distribution of AMD stock last week?
 * What was the distribution of daily returns of the S&P in the past year?

-You can use Grafana to convert 3 distinct formats of data delivery into histograms.
+Grafana has the ability to convert 3 distinct formats of data delivery into histograms.
 Each comes with its own benefits and challenges:

-* Raw data: This method does not require pre-bucketing or aggregating of data.
+* **Raw data**: This method does not require pre-bucketing or aggregating of data.
   Instead, it returns all raw data points in a certain window.
 This increases the accuracy of the histogram, but requires more CPU, memory, and network usage, because all bucketing is done in the browser.
 This could lead to severe performance issues.
-* Pre-bucketed data: This format contains data that has been pre-bucketed by the data source.
+* **Pre-bucketed data**: This format contains data that has been pre-bucketed by the data source.
 The Grafana documentation refers to features built into Elastic Search's histogram bucket aggregation, or Prometheus' histogram metric as examples.
 The Grafana documentation states that any data source can output pre-bucketed data as long as it meets the data format requirements.
-* Aggregated data: Grafana also accepts aggregated time bucket data.
+* **Aggregated data**: Grafana also accepts aggregated time bucket data.
 Such data can be easily queried using Timescale's `time_bucket()` hyperfunction.
   However, this also works with the `date_trunc` postgres function.
 Grafana will automatically select a bucket size (~10% of the total range of data) and